rusic/documentation/data/plugin.md

 ### Usage

 * ```posts``` (object): This is an object of posts.
-Will contain multiple posts on all pages.
-The expection to this is one the single posts page (viewing the post via the permalink); in this case, there will be only 1 post in the posts object.
+This will contain multiple posts on all pages.
+The exception to this is the single posts page (viewing the post via the permalink).
+In this case, there will be only one post in the posts object

 ### Example Usage